Texasbum/HoustonBio/content/_index.md

 ## Hi, I’m Houston

 Conservationist, scientist, and wanderer.

-From the rugged shores of San Clemente Island to frozen mountains in Montana, I study unique creatures in amazing landscapes, document my stories, and share what makes these ecosystems special.
+From the rugged shores of San Clemente Island to the snow-covered mountains of Montana, I study unique creatures in amazing landscapes, document my stories, and share what makes these ecosystems special.

 <div id="storymap" style="height: 400px; width:100%; margin-bottom: 30px;"></div>